You guys, we made a pinata cake!!! My dreams have just come true.

-Remove cake from fridge.
-Apply second coat of frosting.
-Decorate the cake as desired (we used confetti sprinkles).
+Remove cake from the fridge.
+Apply a second coat of frosting.
+Decorate the pinata cake as desired (we used confetti sprinkles).

 The first cut of the cake will reveal the surprise of candies and treats inside!
 After the initial piece is taken out, the rest of the cake must be cut or it will cave in.
 Enjoy!